8 Tips To Ensure You Have A Successful Virtual MBA Interview

 The suggested time for each response is 30 seconds to 2 minutes – this is why it’s important to plan in advance and practice how to efficiently tell your examples!

-Make sure you’re more concise with your answers during a Skype interview to ensure the focus remains on the most important thing of all: why you’re a standout candidate who deserves a place at your dream school
+Make sure you’re more concise with your answers during an online interview to ensure the focus remains on the most important thing of all: why you’re a standout candidate who deserves a place at your dream school

 98.9% Success Rate